RaffOwO/portfolio/README.md

             text-justify: inter-word;
             margin-left:20px;
             width: 45vw;">
             I am well-versed in machine learning concepts and techniques, including data preprocessing, feature engineering, model training and evaluation, and model deployment.
-I have experience with advanced techniques for example knowledge distillation processes and have contributed to projects that involve real-world data analysis.
+I have experience with advanced techniques for example knowledge distillation, prompt engineering and more.
+Thanks to multiples contributions in projects that involve real-world data analysis.
         </p>
     </div>
     <div style="display: flex;